Curriculum vitae

 From Murphy & Warner 2022, Environmental Pollution; a cross-section of typical artificial turf.

-One particularly intriguing way that artificial turf can negatively impact organic life is through endocrine disruption.
+One particularly intriguing (insidious?) way that artificial turf can negatively impact organic life is through endocrine disruption.
 Endocrine receptors accommodate different ligands (chemicals that bind to them) through drastic changes in structure and orientation.
 It is not unreasonable that some chemicals in artificial turf could bind to a hormone receptor and change its activity, either increasing (agonism) or decreasing (antagonism).

 Share